Graph-COM/CO_ProxyDesign/edge_covering_node_matching/README.md

 |           train $\mathcal{A}_{\theta}$ for AFF           |  train_g_linear |
 |           train $\mathcal{A}_{\theta}$ for CON           | train_g_concave |

+Fill in the path to the datasets and the models and train them.
 ## Testing

 - Go to the create_test folder to do testing on the testset with the trained models.